QuagStack/pw/README.md

 # pw
- Basic Angular Project With Different Kinds of Bindings
+ Basic Angular project with different kinds of bindings.
+This project was pecifically created to show remedial Angular knowledge to prospective employers.